LeMuffinMan/PasswordGenerator.rs/README.md

 A simple, fast CLI to generate strong passwords with configurable length and character sets.
 Configuration can be provided via flags or a TOML file, with flags priority.

+Documentation generated with cargo doc and automated with github actions is available here : https://lemuffinman.github.io/PasswordGenerator.rs

 ## Pedagogy

 This project was my first Rust application, designed as a learning exercise to explore the language fundamentals and ecosystem.
 Here's what I learned by building this password generator: